marklechtermann/k8sdisturber/README.md

 ```bash
 minikube tunnel
 ```

 > Do not close this terminal as this process must stay alive for the tunnel to be accessible
 > The command "minikube tunnel" asks the user for a password.
 Unfortunately this is not always displayed correctly by minikube.
-> So please pay attention to the output of the following text "[sudo] password for <user>:".
+> So please pay attention to the output of the following text "[sudo] password for user:".

 ## K9s